 Our routes to the future?

 The UK’s first female Prime Minister, a chemistry graduate, emphasised the dangers of Global Warming a generation ago.
-Although one British company immediately developed a solar power initiative, it has taken 30 years for the cost of photovoltaic solar and wind-power to fall below the level of power from fossil fuels.
+Although one British oil company immediately developed a solar power initiative, it took 30 years for the costs of photovoltaic solar and wind power to fall below the level of power from fossil fuels.
 A transition to renewable energy now makes economic sense.

 Both PVsolar and wind, together with energy storage (for periods of windless darkness), are needed for full transition.
 Storage is now the main challenge.
-Pumped-water storage is a short-term solution for power grids, while batteries suit individual households; export of stored excess can help balance the grid during peak demand at 5-10pm.
+Pumped-water storage and battery farms are solutions for power grids but with impacts on ecosystems.
+Smaller batteries suit individual households, which can export stored excess energy to help balance the grid during peak demand at 5-10pm.
 Electric vehicles (EVs) reduce air-pollution and have scope to supplement domestic storage when wind powers the grid at night.
+Yet although 5% of the UK’s 28 million households now have solarPV, only one in 10,000 has a battery.
+Addressing three current issues could greatly accelerate our transition to renewable energy.

-(i) for electricity again, in fuel cells for vehicles or domestic combined-heat-&-power;
+(i) for electricity again, in fuel cells for vehicles or domestic heat-&-power;

 (ii) burned in domestic gas supplies for cooking and heating;